 \begin{remark} By the proof of Proposition \ref{prop: L at 1dim cusp}, ${\LJ}$ is endowed with the $I$-trivialization ${\ICv}\otimes \mathcal{O}_{{\HJ}}\to {\LJ}$ induced by the pairing between $(L/J^{\perp})_{{\C}}$ and $I_{{\C}}$, and its pullback by $\pi$ agrees with the $I$-trivialization of ${\LL}$ via the isomorphism ${\LL}\simeq \pi^{\ast}{\LJ}$. \end{remark}

-\subsection{Toroidal compactification}
+\section{Toroidal compactification}

-In this subsection we recall the (full) toroidal compactifications of the modular variety ${\FG}={\G}\backslash {\D}$ following \cite{AMRT}.
-While this provides a background for our geometric approach, logically it will be used only in \S \ref{sec: L2} in a rather auxiliary way, so the reader may skip for the moment.
+In this section we recall the (full) toroidal compactifications of the modular variety ${\FG}={\G}\backslash {\D}$ following \cite{AMRT}.
+While this provides a background for our geometric approach, logically it will be used only in \S \ref{sec: L2} in a rather auxiliary way, so the reader may skip it for the moment.

 The data for constructing a toroidal compactification of ${\FG}$ is a collection $\Sigma=(\Sigma_{I})$ of ${\GIZ}$-admissible rational polyhedral cone decomposition of $\mathcal{C}_{I}^{+}\subset {\UIR}$ in the sense of \S \ref{sssec: partial compact}, one for each ${\G}$-equivalence class of rank $1$ primitive isotropic sublattices $I$ of $L$.
 Two fans $\Sigma_{I}$, $\Sigma_{I'}$ for different ${\G}$-equivalence classes $I$, $I'$ are independent, and no choice is required for rank $2$ isotropic sublattices $J$ (it is canonical).
 Then the toroidal compactification is defined by